govau/service-manual/content/starting-team/roles/each-role.md

 -  develop content plans and strategies based on user needs
 -  write clear, usable content in plain English
 -  review content to make sure it’s accurate, relevant and written in line with the [GOV.AU Content Guide](https://guides.service.gov.au/content-guide/)
--  communicate the principles of content design to your service team and others across your organisation
+-  communicate the principles of content design to the service team and others across your organisation
 -  advocate for users of the service by challenging requests that don’t support their needs

 #### Interaction designer